Search

 1 Methodology: This research was conducted in June 2022 among a national sample of 1,500 adults in order to measure their sentiments, financial planning, knowledge, and issues regarding retirement.
 The interviews were conducted online and the data was broken into three sample groups; Saving, Nearing, and Retired.
 Results from the full survey have a margin of error of plus or minus 3 percentage points.

-2 If you are an active participant in an employer-sponsored retirement plan for 2023 your contribution deduction is reduced if MAGI is between $73,000 and $83,000 on a single return and $116,000 and $136,000 on a joint return.
-If you're married filing jointly and an active participant in an employer-sponsored retirement plan and your spouse is not, the deduction for your spouse's contribution is phased out if MAGI is between $218,000 and $228,000.
-If you are an active participant in an employer-sponsored retirement plan for 2024 your contribution deduction is reduced if MAGI is between $77,000 and $87,000 on a single return and $123,000 and $143,000 on a joint return.
-If you're married filing jointly and an active participant in an employer-sponsored retirement plan and your spouse is not, the deduction for your spouse's contribution is phased out if MAGI is between $230,000 and $240,000.
+2 For 2025, if you are covered by an employer-sponsored retirement plan, your contribution deduction is reduced if your modified adjusted gross income (MAGI) is between $79,000 and $89,000 on a single return and $126,000 and $146,000 on a joint return.
+If you're married filing jointly and not an active participant in an employer sponsored retirement plan but your spouse is, the deduction for your spouse's contribution is phased out if MAGI is between $236,000 and $246,000.
 If you're a married taxpayer who files separately, consult your tax advisor.

 State tax rules may differ from federal rules governing the tax treatment of Roth IRAs, and there may be conflicts between federal and state tax treatment of IRA conversions.
 Consult your tax professional for your state's tax rules.